jrai51/comp-imaging-project/readme.md

 # Depth-Only Inpainting of LiDAR Depth Maps for Autonomous Driving
 This repository contains the code accompanying the paper “Depth-Only Inpainting of Depth Maps for Autonomous Driving”, which investigates whether large missing regions in outdoor KITTI depth maps can be reconstructed without RGB, using only geometric depth context.

+All training, visualization, and evaluation is contained in:
+`train_visualize_evaluate.ipynb`

+Open the notebook and run all cells in order.
+It includes:
+- Loading KITTI data
+- Generating synthetic holes
+- Training U-Net
+- Saving checkpoints
+- Plotting training loss
+- Producing qualitative heatmaps & reconstructions
+- Computing quantitative metrics

+Note that many cells are self contained so long as the trained models are saved in the correct directories.
+For example, running the training cells are not necessary if you have downloaded the pretrained models.

 ## Installation
 git clone https://github.com/jrai51/comp-imaging-project.git
 cd comp-imaging-project